 - How gas smokers work

-- Pros and cons of buying a gas smoker
+- The pros and cons of buying a gas smoker

-- Getting the most out of your gas smoker
+- Getting the most smoke out of your gas smoker

 Best affordable gas smoker for bargain hunters – Char-Broil Vertical Gas Smoker